TheLlamainator/Automated-Typer/README.md

 > This tool is **not** intended to evade copy/paste detection, academic integrity systems, or any monitoring/anti-abuse controls.
 > Do **not** use it to mislead platforms or people.
 Use responsibly and in compliance with applicable policies and laws.

+macOS note: you may need to grant Accessibility permissions to your terminal or Python in System Settings → Privacy & Security → Accessibility.

 ---

 ## Features